bossanova808/repository.bossanova808/README.md

 ## Installation

 1. In Kodi, go to **Settings → Media → File manager → Add source**, and add `https://repo.bossanova808.net` as a new source (call it whatever you like, e.g. `bossanova808`).
-2. Go to **Add-ons → Install from zip file**, browse to the source you just added, and install `repository.bossanova808-x.y.z.zip`.
+2. Go to **Add-ons → Install from zip file**, browse to the source you just added, and install the **latest** `repository.bossanova808-x.y.z.zip` (there may be two listed - pick the higher version number).
 3. You can now browse and install any of the addons below from **Add-ons → Install from repository → Bossanova808's Kodi Addon Repository** - they'll auto-update from there too.

 **Note:** these addons are a bit less polished that the ones I submit to the official Kodi repo and/or contain/do things they don't allow in official add-ons (such as patching skin files, or binary blobs for hardware support).